-Source: www.greatschools.org; Wisconsin Department of Public Instruction; Minnesota Department of Education, Minnesota Report Card
+Sources: www.greatschools.org; Wisconsin Department of Public Instruction; Minnesota Department of Education, Minnesota Report Card

-Percent of 10th graders who scored at or above proficient on the MCA-II test of Reading (Minnesota) and Percent of 10th graders who scored at or above proficient on the WSAS test of Reading (Wisconsin)

-New standards in Reading were implemented in 2013 for both Minnesota and Wisconsin.
-Comparisons between years prior to and after 2012 should not be made.
+- Percent of 10th graders who scored at or above proficient on the MCA-II test of Reading (Minnesota) and Percent of 10th graders who scored at or above proficient on the WSAS test of Reading (Wisconsin) - New standards in Reading were implemented in 2013 for both Minnesota and Wisconsin.
+Comparisons between years prior 2012 and after should not be made.

-Mathematics proficiency is another key indicator of student achievement and is fundamental for daily functioning in our society.
-One study of high school females found that one difference between those who later dropped out of school and those who graduated was lower math scores among the former group.^{xiv} The WKCE and MCA tests are administered to every student in grades 4-8 and grade 10 and 11.
-Figures 9 and 10 show the assessment scores for 4th and 10th grade mathematics from 2011-2014.
+Mathematics proficiency is another key indicator of student achievement.
+Understanding mathematics is fundamental for daily functioning in our society, especially as our homes, schools, and vocations are becoming increasingly driven by technology.
+One study of high school females found that one difference between those who later dropped out of school and those who graduated was lower math scores among the former group14.
+The WKCE and MCA tests are administered to every student in grades 4-8 and grade 10 and 11.
+Figures 10 and 11 show the assessment scores for 4th and 10th grade mathematics from 2011-2014.